Exact Simulation of Max-Infinitely Divisible Processes: Max-id Processes and Extremal Functions

-Under this assumption, \cite{Dombry.Eyi-Minko:2013} showed that for singletons $K=\{\bm s_0\}$ the set of extremal functions $\calC_{\{\bm s_0\}}^+$ contains almost surely a single point, denoted by $\phi_{\{\bm s_0\}}^+$, i.e., the resulting max-id process $Z(\bm s)$ is realized by one and only one Poisson point $\eta_i$ at a given location $\bm s_0$.
-This assumption implies that $Z$ has continuous univariate margins.
-This restriction is not problematic since all strictly monotone marginal transformations of $Z$ yield again a max-id process.
-In particular, any max-id process $Z$ with continuous univariate distributions can be marginally transformed to satisfy assumption~\eqref{eq:assumption}.
+Under these assumptions, \cite{Dombry2013} showed that for singletons $K=\{\bm s_0\}$ the set of extremal functions $\calC_{\{\bm s_0\}}^+$ contains almost surely a single point {(a function)}, denoted by $\phi_{\bm s_0}^+$, i.e., the resulting max-id ``process" $Z(\bm s_0)$ is realized by one and only one Poisson point $\eta_i$ at a given location $\bm s_0$. {This assumption implies that $Z$ has continuous margins and the marginal distribution has no mass at the lower boundary $\ell(\bm s) =0$.}

-Let $P_{\bm s_0}(x,\cdot)$ denote the conditional distribution of $\eta$ given $\eta(\bm s_0)=x$.
-It turns out that the extremal function $\phi_{\{\bm s_0\}}^+$ at location $\bm s_0\in \calS$, given $Z(\bm s_0)=z$, follows the same distribution as $P_{\bm s_0}(z,\cdot)$ (see Proposition 4.1 in \cite{Dombry.Eyi-Minko:2013}).
-In other words, the distribution of a Poisson point $\eta_i$ conditional on the value at a particular location $\eta_i(\bm s_0) = z$ is the same if we pick an arbitrary point $\eta_i$ or a point for which $z$ is the maximum at $\bm s_0$ over all points $\{\eta_i\}$ of the Poisson process.
-This property, which is related to the independent occurrence of points in Poisson processes, is key for the exact simulation algorithm proposed by \cite{Dombry.Engelke.Oesting:2016}.
-Essentially, this algorithm requires simulating the extremal functions at the simulation sites $K_N=\{\bm s_1,\ldots,\bm s_N\}$ sequentially, which therefore involves sampling from $P_{\bm s_i}(z,\cdot)$, $i=1,\ldots,N$.
-If conditional simulation for an arbitrary Poisson point $\eta_i$ is straightforward, then this advantage will thus also automatically carry over to the simulation of the corresponding max-id process constructed as $\max_{i=1,2,\ldots} \eta_i(\bm s)$.
-The algorithm for general max-id processes is described in more detail in \S\ref{sec:Exact-Simu}.